-The Hydraulic spool valves are operated by the levers to the left of the seat.
-The decal infront of the levers indicates the normal control functions for spray boom folding.
-There may be up to 6 valves fitted (4 normally fitted as standard) which can be any combination of single and double acting spools.
+The Hydraulic spool valves are operated by the levers on the left hand side of the seat.
+The decal in front of the levers indicates the normal control functions for spray boom folding.
+There may be up to 5 valves fitted (4 normally fitted as standard) which can be any combination of single and double acting spools.
 A double acting spool can be safely used to operate a single acting service if required.

 The hydraulic system/spool valve(s) fitted are only designed for intermittent operation of hydraulic cylinders and should not be used to power motors or other hydraulic circuits.
-Maximum pressure at the spools is approx. 2000 psi (124bar) Please consult the manufacturer if you require higher pressures or if wish to use them for any other purpose.
+Maximum pressure at the spools is approx. 2300 psi (160bar) Please consult the manufacturer if you require higher pressures or if wish to use them for any other purpose.